yedivanseven/swak-template/README.md

 - `<PACKAGE>` the name of your package, which should match the name of the repository Then, rename the python package `package` also to <PACKAGE>.

-Finally, look for and replace other occurrences of
+Next, look for and replace other occurrences of
 - `package`
 - `your@email.com`

+Finally, take a good look at the files in the `.github/` folder and taylor them to your needs.

 ## Useful Links
 [PyPI](https://pypi.org/project/<PACKAGE>/)